acid-unit/module-google-tag-manager/README.md

 ## Debugging

-When debugging is enabled, every time an object is pushed to the data layer, it will also be logged in the console:
+With debugging enabled, each object pushed to the data layer is also logged in the console:

 ![Debugging GTM Events](https://github.com/acid-unit/docs/blob/main/google-tag-manager/debug-console.png?raw=true)